dangduc/dangduc.github.com/_posts/2011-11-5-changing-my-registrar.md

 NFS's management web interface is simple.
 Once you login, you are presented with tabs. *Beautiful* tabs containing everything you can do like setting DNS records, tearing down hosted sites, and registering new domains.
 Unlike that other site, you don't see company offers plastered anywhere.

-By the way, I don't get any benefits for writing this; NFS does not have an affiliate program like many popular sites \*cough\* Godaddy, Dreamhost \*cough\*.
+By the way, I don't get any benefits from NFS or anyone else for writing this; NFS does not have an affiliate program like many popular sites \*cough\* Godaddy, Dreamhost \*cough\*.

 Changing registrars is a bit more complicated for me, because I had private registration.
-I first had to remove this feature, exposing my true whereabouts, before I was allowed to change registrars.
+I first needed to remove this feature, exposing my true whereabouts, before I was allowed to change registrars.
 I had to to this according to both NFS and Godaddy.
 I'm not sure if this is a necessary thing when changing registrars, but it defeats the purpose of private registration.